trainphreak/SketchMap/README.md

 <h1>About SketchMap</h1>

-<p>SketchMap is a plugin designed to allow players to put images from the web onto a single or array of maps.
-These maps can be added to ItemFrames to complete the image and create awesome visual displays in vanilla minecraft.</p>
+<p>SketchMap is a plugin designed to allow players to put images from the web onto a single map or a set of maps.
+These maps can be added to ItemFrames to complete the image and create awesome visual displays in unmodded minecraft.</p>
-<p>SketchMap is currently built using Spigot 1.8 but should run  perfectly fine on all current 1.8 versions of Bukkit. </p>
+<p>SketchMap is currently built using Spigot 1.8, but should run fine on all current 1.8 versions of Bukkit. </p>

-<a href="https://github.com/slipswhitley/SketchMap" target="_blank">Original Github</a> </br>
-<a href="https://github.com/trainphreak/SketchMap" target="_blank">Updated Github</a>
 </br>
+I am not the original developer of SketchMap.
+You can find the original version here: <a href="https://github.com/slipswhitley/SketchMap" target="_blank">Original Github</a></br>
+You can find my version here: <a href="https://github.com/trainphreak/SketchMap">Updated Github</a></br>
+My wiki with updated documentation is here: <a href="https://github.com/trainphreak/SketchMap">Updated Wiki</a></br>

 <h1>Guides:</h1>
 <h3>  Creating a new SketchMap</h3>
 <ol>